AquaHorizonGaming/Riven-Scripts/ubuntu/readme.md

 - Enter required API keys / tokens

 ### THE SCRIPT WILL:
-- Auto-generate settings.json
-- Generate a secure .env file
+- Generate a secure `.env` file
-- Download docker-compose.yml
+- Download the `docker-compose.yml`
-- Pull all containers
+- Pull all required container images
 - Start containers with retry logic
-- Verify all services are running
+- Verify that all services are running
+- Use the `.env` file to pass configuration into the containers
+- (mapped to `settings.json`)

 NO manual configuration is required after install.